nlenno1/find-my-meal-ms2/README.md

 **Typography**

 This project uses the font [Special Elite](https://fonts.google.com/specimen/Special+Elite?query=special+el) for headings and [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open+sans) for body text.
-This allows the headings to be themed while having clear text to make it easier to read which imporves the user experience.
+This allows the headings to be themed while having clear text to make it easier to read which improves the user experience.

 **Imagery**